Human-AI Collaboration and Explainability for 2D/3D Registration Quality Assurance: Methods

 Conformal prediction is used to obtain statistical insights about the model's prediction.
-A nonconformity score is computed on the calibration set that measures the difference between the model's prediction and the ground-truth label.
-A threshold is chosen so that $1-\alpha$ of the calibration set has nonconformity scores less than or equal to the threshold (in our case, $\alpha=0.1$ implying a 90\% guaranteed coverage).
+We compute noncomformity scores on a calibration set measuring the difference between prediction and ground truth and choose the $1-\alpha$ quantile as the threshold.
 Prediction sets are constructed on test examples by including all possible labels (accepted or rejected registration) that yield nonconformity scores less than or equal to the threshold.
-If only one label is present in the prediction set, this implies that the model is certain about this particular label being the correct outcome.
-Otherwise, if two labels are present in the prediction set, this implies that the model is uncertain about the correct outcome.
+A single label indicates the model's certainty whereas two labels indicates uncertainty.